 Berlin is home to the world’s first gay district – Schöneberg.
 Here, not only will you find gay bars in Berlin, you can also take a queer walking tour to learn more about the history of LGBT Berlin.
 For more of Berlin’s queer history, check out Schwules (the world’s biggest queer museum) and Spinnboden (Europe’s largest lesbian archive).

-On top of being gay friendly, Berlin’s party scene is surely one of the best in Europe.
-It’s world famous for labyrinthine underground techno parties where anything goes.
+On top of being gay-friendly, Berlin’s party scene is surely one of the best in Europe.
+Berlin is world famous for labyrinthine underground techno parties where anything goes.

 A Note About Clubs in Berling

 Some of Berlin’s clubs are famously exclusive.
 Many tourists tell tales of queuing for several hours, only to be turned away at the door.
 There is no guarantee of getting into a club in Berlin, but for most places, it’s not as tricky as it’s rumored to be.
 Except for a few clubs (looking at you, Berghain!), there are a few tips that can make the process of getting in much easier:

 - Don’t pre-game too hard – be sober and composed in the queue.

 - If you know some German, use it.